Rezmason/matrix/README.md

 - **animationSpeed** - the overall speed of the animation.
 Can be any number, even negative!
 Default is 1.0.
 - **fallSpeed** - the speed of the rain.
 Can be any number, even negative!
 Default is 1.0.
 - **cycleSpeed** - the speed that the glyphs change their symbol.
 Can be any number, even negative!
 Default is 1.0.
 - **effect** - alternatives to the default post-processing effect.
-Can be "plain", "pride", "customStripes", "none", or "image".
+Can be "plain", "pride", "customStripes", "none", "image" or "mirror".
   - ("none" displays the texture whose RGBA values represent the glyph shape and brightness data. _epilepsy warning_: lots of flickering)
+- **camera** - some effects, ie. the mirror effect, optionally support webcam input.
+Can be "true" or "false".
+Default is false.
 - **colors** - if you set the effect to "customStripes", you can specify the colors of vertical stripes as alternating *R,G,B* numeric values, like so: [https://rezmason.github.io/matrix/?effect=customStripes&colors=1,0,0,1,1,0,0,1,0](https://rezmason.github.io/matrix/?effect=customStripes&colors=1,0,0,1,1,0,0,1,0)
 - **url** - if you set the effect to "image", this is how you specify which image to load.
 It doesn't work with any URL; I suggest grabbing them from Wikipedia: [https://rezmason.github.io/matrix/?effect=image&url=https://upload.wikimedia.org/wikipedia/commons/f/f5/EagleRock.jpg](https://rezmason.github.io/matrix/?effect=image&url=https://upload.wikimedia.org/wikipedia/commons/f/f5/EagleRock.jpg)
 - **loops** - (WIP) if set to "true", this causes the effect to loop, so that it can be converted into a looping video.

 ---
-### other details
+### Contributions

 The Coptic glyphs in the "Paradise Matrix" version are derived from [George Douros's font "Symbola"](http://users.teilar.gr/~g1951d), due to their similarity to the script in [CG II of Nag Hammadi](https://en.wikipedia.org/wiki/Nag_Hammadi_Codex_II).
 If a 4th century Gnostic scribe trolled Athanasius over IRC, it might look like this.

 The Gothic glyphs in the "Nightmare Matrix" version are derived from [Dr. jur.
 Robert Pfeffer's font "Silubur"](http://www.robert-pfeffer.net/gotica/englisch/index.html), which are inspired by the uncial script found in the [Codex Argenteus](https://en.wikipedia.org/wiki/Codex_Argenteus).
 If a werewolf emailed a vampire in the 6th century, it might look like this.

 The glyphs used in the "Palimpsest" and "Twilight" versions are derived from [Teague Chrystie's font "Huberfish"](http://robotsoup.com/huberfish.html), a fictitious alphabet that comes in several styles.
 If a spacedock technician bought a soda from a vending machine in an cool utopian future that will never happen, it might look like this.

+GitHub user @57r31 produced a proof of concept that led to the [interactive mirror effect](rezmason.github.io/matrix/?version=updated&effect=mirror).

+---
+### Other details

 The glyphs are formatted as a multi-channel distance field (or MSDF) via Victor Chlumsky's [msdfgen](https://github.com/Chlumsky/msdfgen).
 This format preserves the crisp edges and corners of vector graphics when rendered as textures.
 Chlumsky's thesis paper, which is in English and is also easy to read, is [available to download here](https://dspace.cvut.cz/handle/10467/62770).